-Our interstate pipelines business currently owns and operates approximately 8,100 miles of natural gas transmission lines primarily located in Arkansas, Illinois, Louisiana, Missouri, Oklahoma and Texas.
-It also owns and operates six natural gas storage fields with a combined daily deliverability of approximately 1.2 Bcf per day and a combined working gas capacity of approximately 59.0 Bcf.
-It also owns a 10% interest in the Bistineau storage facility located in Bienville Parish, Louisiana, with the remaining interest owned and operated by Gulf South Pipeline Company, LP.
-This facility has a total working gas capacity of 85.7 Bcf and approximately 1.1 Bcf per day of deliverability.
-Storage capacity in the Bistineau facility is 8 Bcf of working gas with 100 MMcf per day of deliverability.
+Our interstate pipelines business currently owns and operates approximately 8,000 miles of natural gas transmission lines primarily located in Arkansas, Illinois, Louisiana, Missouri, Oklahoma and Texas.
+We also own and operate six natural gas storage fields with a combined daily deliverability of approximately 1.2 Bcf and a combined working gas capacity of approximately 59 Bcf.
+We also own a 10% interest in the Bistineau storage facility located in Bienville Parish, Louisiana, with the remaining interest owned and operated by Gulf South

+Pipeline Company, LP.
+Our storage capacity in the Bistineau facility is 8 Bcf of working gas with 100 MMcf per day of deliverability.
 Most storage operations are in north Louisiana and Oklahoma.

 Our interstate pipelines business competes with other interstate and intrastate pipelines in the transportation and storage of natural gas.
 The principal elements of competition among pipelines are rates, terms of service, and flexibility and reliability of service.
-Our interstate pipelines business competes indirectly with other forms of energy available to our customers, including electricity, coal and fuel oils.
+Our interstate pipelines business competes indirectly with other forms of energy, including electricity, coal and fuel oils.
 The primary competitive factor is price.
 Changes in the availability of energy and pipeline capacity, the level of business activity, conservation and governmental regulations, the capability to convert to alternative fuels, and other factors, including weather, affect the demand for natural gas in areas we serve and the level of competition for transportation and storage services.